 Experiences rather than things are a great option – especially for those who already seem to have it all.

-If you opt for consumable items, consider homemade vs. store-bought.
+If you opt for consumable items, consider homemade vs. store-bought and local vs. big box.
 Also, look for durable, energy-efficient, goods, gifts that give back, and items that can be recycled or composted at their end of life.
 Choose email receipts, items with minimal packaging, and opt out of free gifts with purchase.

 Did you know that according to the EPA, Americans dispose 25% more trash than usual between Thanksgiving and New Year’s Day?
 This holiday season, consider bags and boxes that can be reused each year.
 Kids love gifts wrapped in unused maps and comics, or colorful scarves.
 For larger items, use printed pillowcases, brown paper shopping bags, or dye old sheets and cut to size.
 Skip the tags and write directly on the wrapping or gift.